 Susan has never had two clients or cases alike, developing comprehensive knowledge and experience in all matters relating to land use and zoning.
 She uses this well-earned know-how to counsel clients in complex and sophisticated land use matters, and to provide sound and practical legal advice.

-Her representation includes rezonings, preliminary subdivision plans, sketch plans, project plans, site plans, special exceptions and conditional uses, variances, zoning text amendments, master plans, annexations, vested rights, historic preservation issues, adequacy of public facilities, building and occupancy permits, impact fees, and water and sewer category changes.
+Her representation includes rezonings, preliminary subdivision plans, sketch plans, project plans, site plans, special exceptions and conditional uses, variances, zoning text amendments, master plans, legislative matters, annexations, vested rights, historic preservation issues, adequacy of public facilities, building and occupancy permits, impact fees, user fees, and water and sewer category changes.
 She has developed a special expertise in large, phased, mixed-use developments.

-She represents clients before various administrative bodies in Maryland at the state, county and municipal levels, and in appellate proceedings before Maryland Circuit Courts and Maryland’s Court of Special Appeals and Court of Appeals.
+She represents clients before various administrative bodies in Maryland at the state, county and municipal levels, and in appellate proceedings before Maryland Circuit Courts and Maryland Courts of Appeals.

 Susan is active in the Greater Silver Spring Chamber of Commerce, and currently serves as chair-elect.
 She has appeared on numerous local seminar panels and has been a panelist at the National Association of Homebuilders’ national convention.
 She has served as an occasional guest lecturer at the Washington College of Law.

 A native of Rhode Island, Susan enjoys swimming, reading, playing word games, and traveling with her husband and two adult sons.

 Lerch Early client Lee Development Group had owned property in downtown Silver Spring for more than 50 years that was adjacent to two aging buildings owned by a quasi-governmental housing commission.
 The existing uses on all three properties needed renovation or full redevelopment.